zubayrrr/zubayrrr.github.io/md/devlog/terraform.md

 ![](https://res.cloudinary.com/zubayr/image/upload/v1655346973/wiki/tcxkbpv4dyrx9yjtnufu.png)

-We only define a few attributes in the configuration file, the rest or defaults are handled by terraform.
+We only define a few attributes in the configuration file, the rest or defaults are handled by Terraform.
 Auto-generated.

 ## Terraform commands for different stages